ribafish/tycho-surefire-reproducer/README.md

 The tycho-surefire-plugin has also support for [bnd-testing](https://bnd.bndtools.org/chapters/310-testing.html), this is like `plugin-test` but uses the BND testing framework.
 There is currently no JDT/PDE equivalent but this integrates nicely with the [OSGi Testing Support](https://github.com/osgi/osgi-test) and allows to execute prebuild test-bundles.

 The test in this project uses actual bnd-testing osgi framework to execute the test.
+The test itself is executed using `org.eclipse.tycho.surefire.BndTestMojo`.

+#### tycho-bnd-test-min

+Similar to `tycho-bnd-test`, except that all the code actually using osgi framework is removed, however the setup still executes `tycho-surefire:bnd-test` goal, with Develocity still not detecting the test(s) executed.